reedflinch/gridiron-hackathon/README.md

 ## Building the Front End
-Move to the 'www' directory `your-repo-name/www` and run the following
+Move to the www directory `your-repo-name/www` and run the following

 - Install nodeJS and npm
 ```